No Fees Unless We Win (206) 919-3215

 Regardless of who the liable party is, they all share one commonality: negligence.
 Negligence law is at the heart of personal injury lawsuits, as each case deals with proving how the responsible party neglected their duty to act in a responsible, safe manner.

-Why Do I Need a Bus Wreck Lawyer?
+Why Do I Need a Bus Accident Lawyer?

 Lawyers are essential in several aspects of a personal injury claim.
 They not only help you fill out all documentation, but will help interview witnesses, gather evidence, and settle in and out of court depending on your case’s specific context.
 When providing evidence for a personal injury claim based in negligence, you need to prove several factors:

-- The defendant (responsible party) owed claimant a duty, or responsibility.
+- The defendant (responsible party) owed the claimant a duty or responsibility.
 In bus accidents, this could be to provide safe transport and/or bus maintenance to prevent accidents.

 - The defendant breached this duty to act responsibly or provide safe conditions.